What to Know About Rectal Cancer

 The rectum is the lower part of the colon that connects the large bowel to the anus.
 The rectum's primary function is to store formed stool in preparation for evacuation.
-Like the colon, the3 layers of the rectal wall are as follows:
+Like the colon, the three layers of the rectal wall are as follows:

-In addition to these 3 layers, another important component of the rectumis the surrounding lymph nodes (also called regional lymph nodes).
+In addition to these three layers, another important component of the rectum is the surrounding lymph nodes (also called regional lymph nodes).
 Lymph nodes are part of the immune system and assist in conducting surveillance for harmful materials (including viruses and bacteria) that may be threatening the body.
 Lymph nodes surround every organ in the body, including the rectum.

-Of the 150,000 cases of colorectal cancer diagnosed each year in the United States, more than 40,000 people are diagnosed with rectal cancer.
-The most common type of rectal cancer is adenocarcinoma, which is a cancer arising from the mucosa.
+The American Cancer Society (ACS) estimates about 95,520 new cases of colon cancer, and 39,910 new cases of rectal cancer will occur in 2017.
+Males are more likely than females to develop rectal cancer (about 23,720 males to 16,190 females in 2017).
+The most common type of rectal cancer is adenocarcinoma (98%), which is cancer arising from the mucosa.
 Cancer cells can also spread from the rectum to the lymph nodes on their way to other parts of the body.

-Like colon cancer, the prognosis and treatment of rectal cancer depends on how deeply the cancer has invaded the rectal wall and surrounding lymph nodes.
+Like colon cancer, the prognosis and treatment of rectal cancer depend on how deeply the cancer cells have invaded the rectal wall and surrounding lymph nodes (its stage, or extent of spread).
 However, although the rectum is part of the colon, the location of the rectum in the pelvis poses additional challenges in treatment when compared with colon cancer.

 This article only discusses issues related to rectal adenocarcinoma.

 What Are Rectal Cancer Causes and Risk Factors?